 Intentional and fun literacy instruction gives children the opportunity to talk, read, write and play.
 “I know that what we do as tutors works,” Aurora says.
 “It keeps kids engaged because they’re having fun while learning.”

-There is currently a need for tutors in Minneapolis and Saint Paul.
-If you are interested in learning more, please visit readingandmath.net or contact Nou Thao at email@example.com.
+There is currently a need for tutors to help kids build literacy skills in Minneapolis and Saint Paul.
+If you are interested in learning more, please visit readingandmath.net or contact Nou Thao at [email protected].

 Want great stories like this delivered to your inbox?

 Sign up to receive our monthly newsletter for Alumni and Friends.